 The variable salary component for the CEO and management team consists of a short-term incentive programme as well as a share-based incentive programme linked to the Company’s long-term targets.

 The short-term incentives (“STI”) consist of an annual bonus program with performance targets.
-The Board of Directors decides annually on the performance criteria and the determination of the STI based on the proposal of the Nomination and Remuneration Committee.
-For 2019, the performance targets were based 75 % on the 2019 sales target and 25 % on the 2019 comparable EBITDA target.
-The Board may also in its absolute discretion resolve on separate one-off compensations (bonus) from time to time.
+The Board of Directors decides annually on the performance criteria and the determination of the STI based on the proposal of the Remuneration Committee.
+In 2021, the performance criteria for the short-term incentive plan were based on the revenue growth of 25% and on the comparable operating profit (comparable EBIT) growth of 75%.

 On May 16, 2018 the Company announced that the Board of Directors of the Company had resolved to launch a share-based incentive scheme for key management consisting of a matching share plan for three matching periods 2018-2020, 2019-2021 and 2020-2022 (“LTI” or “Matching Share Plan 2018-2020”).